 This was a lot of fun and in addition to riding the old trams there are some rather nice paths through the woods, a sculpture park and a 'village' with pub, post office and shops.

 My journey back to London the next day was appalling, with long train delays and alternative routes required and I lost a lot of time which prevented my doing some things I'd been planning to do which were rather important.
 Although I did get a full refund on my ticket from East Midlands Trains - and good on them for that - it doesn't compensate me for the overall losses.
 I have honestly to say that I think UK transport systems are broken.
-In the four trips I've made there in 2023 and 2024 barely any of my travels around the country were trouble-free.
+In the four trips I've made there in 2023 and 2024 barely any of my journeys around the country were trouble-free.
 Even the taxi to the airport the day after picked me up thirty minutes late and the security staff at London's Heathrow Airport were their usual officious, abusive, contemptuous, racist selves.
 It's certainly the nastiest airport of any I've ever been to, even more so than New York's JFK which employs the second most unpleasant staff in the world.
 I had hoped to maintain a presence in Britain but I honestly feel it is a lost cause and so I am winding down there.
 It's a great shame but political, societal and systemic failures there need to be addressed very seriously and swiftly.

 That concludes my description of my trip to England in September.
 It was a joy to meet up with old friends and, for the most part, be out fully femme or be seeing trans friends in stealth mode.
 Thanks to everyone who met up with me and I'll try to catch the ones I missed next time.